Subterranean Termites Treatment-subterranean-termites- infestation-in-wood

 • Termites will be attracted to the wooden base and the inspection cartridge.

-• Check the bait station at least once a month, or every three months to check the bait station use the tool that comes with it to open the top.
+• Check the bait station at least once a month, or every three months.
+To check the bait station use the tool that comes with it to open the top.

 • If termite activity is found replace the inspection cartridge with a Trelona Bait Cartridge.
 Terlona Bait Cartridge is effective and will eliminate 2-8 times the average colony size.